jademcosta/melanite/README.md

 * [UX-Perf] Add ETags on each image, and allow the server to respond 304 - Nothing changed.
 * [UX] Add optional Prometheus endpoint to monitoring.
 * [Monit] Add middleware that inserts a X-Request-Id header if not existent.
 This will help debugging and loggers.
-* [UX] Allow the level setting of the logger through config file.
+* [UX] Allow the level setting of the logger through config.
 This is to disable log for those who don't care about it.
-* [UX-Perf] Allows to set a max-age cache number on config file.
+* [UX-Perf] Allows to set a max-age cache number on config.
 * [Perf] If more than one request arrives for the same image, adds a chanel, so that only 1 GET is done to the upstream.
 * [Feature] Adds to config the option to store generated files on disk.
 * [Feature] Adds to config the option to store generated files on memory (LRU cache with limited size).